Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Supplemental data exist on the PKs of the drug in children, indicating that systemic exposure in adults and children is similar; and

-- Studies are provided that support the safety of using the drug in pediatric patients.18-20
+- Studies are provided that support the safety of using the drug in pediatric patients.20-22

 If there is a concern that concentration-response relationships might be different in children than in adults, then pediatric drug approval should include evidence from studies that relate drug activity to drug levels (pharmacodynamic data) in children.
-In many cases, there is much more substantial and higher-quality evidence related to the use of ARV drugs from studies in adults (especially randomized clinical trials) than from studies in children.
+In many cases, the evidence from studies on the use of ARV drugs in adults (especially from randomized clinical trials) is much more substantial and higher in quality than the available evidence from studies in children.
 Therefore, for pediatric recommendations, the following rationale has been used when the evidence from studies in children is limited or of lower quality:

 Quality of Evidence Rating I—Randomized Clinical Trial Data